Headshot of Asia J. Biega

 Responsible Computing Group at MPI-SP

 I lead the Responsible Computing group at the Max Planck Institute for Security and Privacy (MPI-SP).
-Our research centers around developing, examining and computationally operationalizing principles of responsible computing, data governance & ethics, and digital well-being.
-We study these themes in particular in the context of data-driven and AI-based information systems, covering all their facets (data, algorithms, interfaces, user interactions).
+Our research centers around developing, examining and computationally operationalizing principles of responsible computing, data protection & governance, and digital well-being.
+We study these themes in particular in the context of data-driven and AI-based systems, covering all their facets (data, algorithms, interfaces, user interactions).
 We eagerly collaborate across disciplinary boundaries, allowing us not only to make technical contributions in Computer Science, but also to lend our expertise to support research in other fields.

-Our current research directions include:
+Our current research themes include:

-• Data Governance & Ethics
+• Data Protection & Governance, Privacy

 • Digital Well-Being